1D10T1C-STUD10S/frontsearchjs/index.md

 > **<mark>This is a required step as of now, omitting it will result in referenceError(s)</mark>**

-We will go through all the useable variables in the next part.
+We will go through all the customisable features in the next part.
-Let's move on to the JSON file(s) now shall we?

 ---